KIDNEY PROBLEMS

 • Stem cell transplantation

-• Surgery that involves removal of a kidney
+• Surgery that involves removal of a kidney (nephrectomy)

 You can find out if you have received any of these treatments by looking at your treatment summary.
 If you do not have a treatment summary or if you have any questions, do contact your treating hospital.

 If you experience kidney problems, it does not always mean that this is caused by your cancer treatment.
-Kidney problems may have other causes such as high blood pressure or diabetes.
+Kidney problems may have other causes such as pre-existing high blood pressure diabetes.
 For more information on high blood pressure and diabetes please read: Hypertension and Impaired glucose metabolism and diabetes.

 What are the symptoms and signs of kidney problems?